svlieffe/aves/README.md

 * Current Functionalities

 Navigation to hotspots on earth surface.
 Selecting a hotspot brings up a slideshow.
-Slides can be images or html.
+Slides can be images or html (no navigation implemented).

 * Using Aves